Full Retirement Age

 As a result, they resort to staying in employment a little longer in the hope that they may add something to the small saving they have.
 Some look for other, less demanding jobs after retirement to supplement their income after retirement.

 The cost of living is rising each day, hence the need for adjustment.
-Because the retirees may have limited options to address financial and other problems after retirement, planning is crucial.
+Planning retirement is crucial because you may have limited options to address financial problems.

 What’s the best option

 For most people, collecting full retirement benefits is ideal.
 As a society, we’re healthier and living longer.
 Beneficiaries want to enjoy their retirement years playing golf, taking up a hobby, or starting a new business venture.

 You’ll have to decide which option best suits your needs because retirement might last longer than you think.
 The Social Security Administration suggests that you consider your current health and your family’s health.